ArturSanin/Power_BI/Power_BI_Glossary/English/Power_BI_Glossary.md

 ## Galaxy Schema (Fact Constellation Schema)
 The galaxy schema is a data modeling concept that consists of multiple fact tables sharing common dimension tables.
 This shared structure enables the analysis of different facts across the same dimensions.

+## Get Data
+The “Get Data” option on the Home tab (e. g. in Report view) in Power BI Desktop is the main entry point for connecting to various data sources.
+This feature allows users to select one or more data sources, such as files (e.g., Excel, CSV), databases, online services, or cloud platforms.

 ## Granularity
 Granularity refers to the level of detail in a data model or table.
 For example, a table that records each individual sale has a higher granularity (i.e., is more detailed) than a table that summarizes daily sales.
 Using aggregations, it's possible to move from high granularity to lower granularity, but not the other way around.